robotics-research-center/Loop_closure/README.md

 	5. [Manual correspondences function](http://docs.pointclouds.org/trunk/classpcl_1_1registration_1_1_transformation_estimation_s_v_d.html#ac2e675e113bd1762962c36618456bee3)
 	6. [Pixel coordinates from key point](https://stackoverflow.com/questions/30716610/how-to-get-pixel-coordinates-from-feature-matching-in-opencv-python)

 3. **cloud_assemble/cloud_assemble.cpp** : Concatanates the PointClouds on the basis of optimized g2o file.
-Load the first PointCloud and add it to the global map as it is, then rest PointClouds are individually transformed according to the optimized edge constraints in "*EDGE_SE3:QUAT*" and added to global map to form a single pcd file.
+Load the first PointCloud and add it to the global map, then rest PointClouds are individually transformed according to the optimized edge constraints in "*EDGE_SE3:QUAT*" and added to global map to form a single pcd file.
+While the individual cloud is also colored after loading based on its topology predicted by the network.
-	1. *Usage:* `./cloud_assemble optimized.g2o /path/to/clouds`
+	1. *Usage:* `./cloud_assemble file.g2o /path/to/clouds/ images_file.txt predictions_file.txt`
 	2. *Download data:* from the above mentioned database download link

 4. **launch_scripts** : Contains launching scripts and configurations files for RTABMAP and Realsense.